Free online safety presentations

 Can the presenter see or hear me?

-Once the webinar begins, you’ll be able to hear the presenter and see him or her and the presentation, however, they may turn their video off throughout the presentation so the slides appear bigger on your screen.
-The presenter will not be able to see or hear you but you can communicate by typing in the ‘chat box’.
+Once the webinar begins, you’ll be able to hear the presenter and see them and the presentation, however, they may turn their video off throughout the presentation so the slides appear bigger on your screen.
+The presenter will not be able to see or hear you but you can communicate by typing in the ‘chat board’.